Skip to main content

 Wireless Broadband

-This allows devices to connect to a wireless network broadcast over a large area by an internet service provider.
+This allows devices to connect to a wireless network broadcast over a large area by an service provider.

 settings_phone